On exactness of SDP relaxation for the maximum cut problem: Preliminaries

 \ignore{\begin{proofsketch} For each \(i \in [n]\), construct \(\bu^i\), by setting \(u^i_j = 1\) for \(j \neq i\) and \(u^i_i = -\tfrac{M - m_i}{m_i}\), where \(M = \sum_i m_i\).
 Observe that each \(\bu^i\) is orthogonal to $\bm$.
 We show that, there exist \(\{d'_i >0\}, i \in [n]\) such that a weighted sum of the entrywise squares of $\bu^i, i \in [n]$ equals the all-ones vector.
 Defining \(\X_G = \sum_i d'_i\, \bu^i (\bu^i)^\top\) then yields a feasible point of the $\mathrm{MAXCUT\ SDP}$ whose nullspace is exactly \(\bm\), hence \(\operatorname{rank}(\X_G) = n - 1\).
 The dual variable \(\Y = \tfrac{M}{4}\mathrm{Diag}(\bm)\) produces \(\bS = \tfrac14 \bm \bm^\top\) satisfying complementary slackness since \(\X_G\bm = \bz\). \end{proofsketch}}

 \Cref{thm:3} clarifies the phenomena illustrated in \Cref{counter1} and \Cref{counter2}.
 We verify that \(\hat{\bZ}\) and \(\bZ^*\) lie in the convex combinations of the optimal rank-1 matrices and their corresponding constructed matrices \(\X_G\) (see \Cref{verification}).
 These examples reveal that the optimal solutions in the exact relaxation can lie outside the convex hull of the optimal rank-1 solutions.
 A future direction for research is to fully characterize the conditions under which the optimal $\mathrm{MAXCUT\ SDP}$ solutions in exact relaxations lie outside the convex hull of the rank-1 optima.
-Motivated by these observations, we next present a lemma, which implies the existence of unweighted analogues of \Cref{counter1} and \Cref{counter2} via complete \(n\)-partite graphs, and provides complete characterization of condition for uniqueness of the $\mathrm{MAXCUT\ SDP}$ solution for these graph classes.
+Motivated by these observations, we next present the following lemmas, which imply the existence of unweighted analogues of \Cref{counter1} and \Cref{counter2} via complete \(n\)-partite graphs, and provides complete characterization of condition for exactness and uniqueness of the $\mathrm{MAXCUT\ SDP}$ solution for complete \(n\)-partite graphs.